-Your NASPAA Institution is invited to join a ‘pitch competition’ cosponsored by NASPAA and Ohio University’s Voinovich School of Public Service in honor of the late Sen. George V. Voinovich.
-The Voinovich Public Innovation Challenge is an annual event that highlights exciting new strategies for enhancing student education, addressing unmet needs, advancing knowledge, and/or improving programmatic efficiency or effectiveness.
-This year, the challenge is focused on Expanding Opportunity for Underserved Communities.
+Your NASPAA Institution is invited to join a ‘pitch competition’ co-sponsored by NASPAA and Ohio University’s Voinovich School of Leadership and Public Service in honor of the late Sen. George V. Voinovich.
+The Voinovich Public Innovation Challenge is an annual event highlighting exciting new strategies for enhancing student education, addressing unmet needs, advancing knowledge, and/or improving programmatic efficiency or effectiveness.
+This year, the challenge is focused on Innovative Approaches to Applied Learning and/or Executive Education.
 If selected as one of the three finalists:

 To apply, interested faculty or professional staff must:

-- Have developed an innovative program or approach that fits within this year’s theme – Expanding Opportunity for Underserved Communities – through enhancing student education, addressing an unmet need, and/or improving programmatic efficiency or effectiveness.
+- Have developed an innovative program or approach that fits within this year’s theme – Innovative Approaches to Applied Learning and/ or Executive Education – through enhancing student education, addressing an unmet need, and/or improving programmatic efficiency or effectiveness.

-- Be prepared to give a short presentation of your idea and answer questions posed by a panel of expert judges at the 2021 NASPAA Virtual Conference October 28 and 29, 2021 if you are selected for the finalist pool.
+- Be prepared to give a short presentation of your idea and answer questions posed by a panel of expert judges at the 2022 NASPAA Conference on October 19 -21 in Chicago if you are selected for the finalist pool.

 Submit questions and applications to: